Baked Salmon

 - Preheat the oven to 425F.
 Line a baking tray with aluminum foil or parchment paper.

-- Season the top of the salmon generously with salt, about 1/2 tsp for a 1lb piece.
+- Season the top of the fish generously with salt, about 1/2 tsp for a 1lb piece.
 I don't season the bottom of the fish, since I discard the skin.

-- Add freshly ground black pepper to the salmon, about 1/4 tsp, or to your taste.
+- Add freshly ground black pepper to the fillet, about 1/4 tsp, or to your taste.

 - Place the fish on the lined tray, and bake for 12-14 minutes, until the top is no longer shiny and the fish registers between 125-140F in the middle, depending on desired doneness.
-125F is for medium, and 140F is for fully cooked salmon.
+125F is for medium, and 140F is for fully cooked.

 - Serve and enjoy!